VanagaS/Adhoc_Scripts/README.md

 # Adhoc_Scripts
-A set of Linux, Container, AWS, Jenkins scripts written in Bash, Python, etc., created for daily use
+A set of Linux, Container, AWS, Jenkins scripts written in Bash, Python, etc., created for frequent use